COVID-19 vaccination in Australia: New South Wales

 By 5 September 2021, 40% of the NSW population was fully vaccinated.
 On 15 September 2021, NSW became the first state in the country to have 80% of its population having at least one vaccine dose.
 By 17 September 2021, 50% of the 16 years, or older, population of NSW had received two vaccine doses.

 On 26 September 2021, 60% of eligible residents became fully (double dose) COVID-19 vaccinated.
 85% had a single vaccine dose.

 On 27 September 2021, the three-stage roadmap to come out of lockdown, and freedoms for vaccinated versus unvaccinated people, was announced by then Premier Gladys Berejiklian.
 All three stages depend upon reaching the double-dose vaccination rates of 70, 80 and 90%.

 On 7 October 2021, 70% of eligible residents who were aged 16 and over became fully vaccinated against COVID-19.
 2 days later, the same demographic reached 90% having had at least one dose.
 On 11 October 2021, NSW moved to Phase Two - Vaccination Transition Phase as the state achieved 70% full vaccination of the eligible population the previous week.
 Premier (as of 5 October) Dominic Perrottet announced "Freedom-day" for NSW as the state came out of lockdown and restrictions were eased, but only for fully vaccinated people, across the state.
 Some restrictions remained in place until the 80 and 90% levels of vaccination were reached.

 On 16 October 2021, 80% of eligible state residents became fully vaccinated against COVID-19.
 NSW was the first state or territory to achieve 80% full vaccination.
 The single dose vaccination rate in NSW was 91.9% on 15 October.

-On 8 November 2021, a new COVID-19 vaccination clinic opened at The Granville Centre after the closing of the Qudos Bank Arena clinic on 7 September.
+On 8 November 2021, a new COVID-19 vaccination clinic opened at the Granville Centre after the closing of the Sydney SuperDome clinic on 7 September.
 The Granville clinic will open between 8 am and 4 pm, seven days a week for first, second or booster doses.